Tesla is putting ‘self-driving’ in the hands of drivers amid criticism the tech is not ready

 Zlatko Unger, a 36-year-old Model 3 owner who lives in Redwood City, Calif., recalled taking his car to a horse park he frequents on a weekend in late July, when his car detected a hazard it displayed on its info screen.

-“I noticed it picked up the piles of poop as [traffic] cones and I was like, ‘Hey, this is not right,’” he said.
+“I noticed it picked up the piles of poop as [traffic] cones, and I was like, ‘Hey, this is not right,’ ” he said.